world-nb-organization/GaoJiaQi-Archiso/README-en.md

 - [ ] solve some know issues
 - [x] sign for iso
 - [ ] rebuild `build.sh`
-- [ ] add support for installing packages from other repos(这一句没看懂，请自行修改)
+- [ ] add support for installing packages from other source

 ## Get ISO